ndipatri/RoboGaggia/README.md

   #ifndef SECRETS_H
   #define SECRETS_H

-  // make this false and telemetry will NOT be sent
-  #define TELEMETRY_ENABLED true

   // If you check in this code WITH this KEY defined, it will be detected by IO.Adafruit
   // and IT WILL BE DISABLED !!!
 So please make sure this file is 'ignored' by your
   // source code management!